vojtechsanda/vite-react-template/README.md

 # Vite React Template

-Starter template with all the basic libs configured and deployment to GitHub Page
+This is a starter template with all the basic libraries configured and deployment to GitHub Pages.

 ## Getting Started